 Compare the true cost of renting versus buying a home over any time period.
 Make smarter housing decisions.

 Plan your monthly budget using the 50/30/20 rule or custom categories.
-Visualize spending limits and stay on target.
+Get AI-powered budget suggestions based on your income.

 Disclaimer: This tool is provided for informational and educational purposes only.
 It does not constitute financial, tax, investment, or legal advice.
 Results are estimates based on the inputs you provide and may not reflect actual financial outcomes.
 Always consult a qualified financial professional before making financial decisions.